Employee Retention Credit 2021 Eligibility

 2021$10,000 per quarterLess than or equal 500 FTE in 2019More than 500 FTE in 2019

-*Full-time employees (FTE) are those that work a minimum of 30 hours per week or 130 hours per month.
+*Full-time employees (FTE) are those who work a minimum of 30 hours per week or 130 hours per month.

 Exclusions